dmtrbch/blockchain-developer-bootcamp-final-project/README.md

 ## Project Description

-Decentralized Application that alows the user to deposit/withdraw funds (ETH) to/from the casino and place bets, whether the number chosen by the roulette is red or black.
+Decentralized Application that allows the user to deposit/withdraw funds (ETH) to/from the casino and place bets, whether the number chosen by the roulette is red or black.
 User must deposit a funds first in order to be able to place bets.
 If he/she wins he/she gets betAmount*2 (the coefficient on betting on black or red is 2), and the the same amount is withdrawn from the Casino reserve.
 In the opposite case the the funds are deposited to the Casino reserve and withdrawn from the user.